hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 ![AN-OR](../images/Ch01/wait)

-so that means use MLP(muliple layer perceptron) may can resolve the problem, and let's jump into Ch02, which will introduce MLP, and most important BP algorithm
+so that means use MLP(multiple layer perceptron) may can resolve the problem, and let's jump into Ch02, which will introduce MLP, and most important BP algorithm

 # Next step